SensehacK/dev-cheatsheet/network/proxyman.md

 - Select "Install", few times and then we need to trust the certificate by heading over to Settings -> General ->   About ->   Certificate Trust Settings ->   Click on Proxy Profile ->   “Continue”.
 - You may need to reenter your WiFi credentials again since for me it got disconnected once with tvOS 17.0 - apple TV 4K 2023.

 Now you can see the logs of Apple tv 4K on Proxy man.
-I believe similar steps could be performed for [Charles proxy](charles_proxy.md)
+I believe similar steps could be performed for [Charles proxy](network/charles_proxy.md)

+## Versions

+Free version is sufficient overall

+I might consider upgrading to `Premium` version just to support them.